DaveLiddament/php-generics-standard/README.md

 - This deals with only docblocks required for generics.
 This is not a replacement for PSRs [5](https://github.com/php-fig/fig-standards/blob/master/proposed/phpdoc.md) and [19](https://github.com/php-fig/fig-standards/blob/master/proposed/phpdoc-tags.md).

 ### Overview

 There are two parts to the specification.

+1. The syntax itself (which is based on the current unofficial standard).
 1. How code is annotated with the additional information required by generics.
-Proposed are 2 methods (the standard will use both):
+Proposed are 2 methods:
-    - Docblocks (the current unoffical standard) and
+    - Docblocks (the current unoffical standard).
-    - Attributes (using the same notation but adding it to an attribute rather than a docblock).
+    - Subject to demand and support from tools an Attributes.
+This the same syntax but adding it to an attribute rather than a docblock.

-1. The notation itself (which is based on the current unofficial standard).
+The specification is supported by a series of code snippets to illustate the expected behaviour (with respect to generics).

 This is a brief examples of how code can be annotated with additional information required for generics.